GilmoreJoseph/LyricLSTM/README.md

 # LyricLSTM
-Generate lyrics using an LSTM from on spotify playlists
+Generate lyrics using an LSTM from spotify playlists

 ---HOW TO USE---